ohmeow/blurr/README.md

 > An extensible integration of huggingface transformer models with fastai v2.

-## Updates

-**05/06/2020**
-* Initial support for Token classification (e.g., NER) models now included
-* Extended fastai's `Learner` object with a `predict_tokens` method used specifically in token classification
-* `HF_BaseModelCallback` can be used (or extended) instead of the model wrapper to ensure your inputs into the huggingface model is correct (recommended).
-See docs for examples (and thanks to fastai's Sylvain for the suggestion!)
-* `HF_Tokenizer` can work with strings or a string representation of a list (the later helpful for token classification tasks)
-* `show_batch` and `show_results` methods have been updated to allow better control on how huggingface tokenized data is represented in those methods

 ## Install

 You can now pip install blurr via `pip install ohmeow-blurr`